 Bus stops are generally great places to try this out, as people are usually glad of the chance of something to occupy the boredom of waiting around for the bus to show up.

-Recently I was on holiday with my partner and we decided to make the effort to have a chat to the person next to us each time we waited for the bus into town.
+Recently I was on holiday and I decided to make the effort to have a chat to the person next to me each time I waited for the bus into town.

-What I found really enlightening was that people were always really happy to chat – even the kind that I might have expected to be a little withdrawn – for instance young couples, or even people who didn’t speak English very well.
+What I found really enlightening was that people were always really happy to chat – even the kind that I might have expected to be a little withdrawn – for instance younger people, or even people who didn’t speak English very well.

 These random encounters can be so memorable and enriching.
 And let’s face it, far more enjoyable than hanging around bored waiting for the bus to show up.

 3. Positive posture

 As I mentioned in my previous blog on job interview confidence, posture is so important.
 The way we hold ourselves tells those around us a lot about how we’re feeling, even if they’re not body language experts.

 So practise standing in a confident way, with a straight back and shoulders relaxed.
 Try it out in front of the mirror until you feel confident you’re sending out the right signals.